Mira-cs/terminal_application/README.md

 1) Install a package from Pypi
 2) Import progressbar package into the main file (not the entire package, but certain modules)
 3) Create a variable for the bar of a certain class and pass arguments to the function (message,length)
-4) Use appropriate function to make bar go up by 10% everytime the question is answered
+4) Use appropriate function to make bar go up by 10% everytime the question is answered with 2 arguments, number of current question and total number of questions
-5) Reset the bar after the quiz is completed
+5) Make sure the progress bar is implemented after right/wrong answers correctly

 ----------------------------------------------------------------
 ## Help Documentation
-This section of the file contains instructions on how to operate the Multiple Choice Quiz terminal application.
+This section of the file contains instructions on how to install and operate the Multiple Choice Quiz terminal application.

 ### Requirements

-Python 3 or higher is required
+Python 3.0 or higher is required
 Git

 ### Installation Steps:

 1) Clone my GitHub repository from the following link:
 https://github.com/Mira-cs/terminal_application
 2) Open terminal window
-3) Open the src folder
+3) Use "cd" command to go to the root folder of the repository you downloaded
+3) Make sure you are running the following commands in virtual environment (to do so, run "source venv/bin/activate" command)
+3) Execute ./wrapper.sh file
+4) Follow the steps provided in the script
+5) Bash will run quiz.py file

-### Dependencies
+### List of Dependencies

 blessed==1.20.0
 colorama==0.4.6